Super Bowl LII halftime show: Background

-In July 2017, Britney Spears was rumored to be the headliner, but Pepsi quickly denied it.
-During August and September 2017, several publications informed that Timberlake was the frontrunner to perform at the Super Bowl LII halftime, first along with his frequent-collaborator Jay-Z as co-headliner, and then as the solo performer.
-Jay-Z was also rumored to be a solo performer, but it was reported that he turned it down due to the NFL's treatment of Colin Kaepernick, which he later confirmed in his song "Apeshit".
-A spokesperson from the NFL stated at the time, "along with Pepsi, we know that we will put on a spectacular show.
-When it is time to announce her name we will do it.
-Or his name.
-Or their names."
-The NFL confirmed the announcement that Timberlake would be headlining on October 22 with a video starring Timberlake and Jimmy Fallon.
+In July 2017, reports emerged that Britney Spears would headline the Super Bowl LII halftime show, but the show's sponsor, Pepsi quickly denied it.
+During August and September 2017, several publications reported that Justin Timberlake was the frontrunner to perform at the Super Bowl LII halftime, first along with his frequent collaborator Jay-Z as co-headliner, and then as the solo performer.
+Jay-Z was also rumored as a solo performer, but in September, reports emerged that he turned down the offer due to the NFL's treatment of Colin Kaepernick.
+Jay-Z said this was the case in his 2018 song "Apeshit", but in 2020, said he declined because he was asked to bring Rihanna and Kanye West as guests, a requirement he found disrespectful: "That is not how you go about it, telling someone that they're going to do the halftime show contingent on who they bring."

+On October 22, the NFL confirmed that Timberlake would be headlining with a video starring Timberlake and Jimmy Fallon.
 This was Timberlake's third appearance in a Super Bowl halftime show.
 As a member of NSYNC, Timberlake appeared in the Super Bowl XXXV halftime show (2001), and as a guest artist in the Super Bowl XXXVIII halftime show (2004), which performance featured a controversial incident where Timberlake accidentally exposed one of Janet Jackson's breasts on national television, described as a wardrobe malfunction.
 The Parents Television Council penned an open letter to Timberlake asking to keep the performance "family-friendly."
 While the organization acknowledged that Timberlake apologized for the 2004 incident, they asked him to stay true to his word, saying "we are heartened by your response that the events of 2004 are not going to happen in 2018," as the singer stated in a prior interview that "we are not going to do that again."

 In an interview with Billboard, Pepsi executives expressed:

 We are all big fans of Justin Timberlake.
 We've kind of felt that Justin deserves, and has for a number of years, to be the main artist for the halftime show because previously he wasn't the main artist.
 It was just about the timing.
 To be honest, we have discussed Justin for the last number of years for coming and doing halftime, and this year just felt really right to us.
 He is hands down one of the greatest entertainers currently alive, it was a no-brainer.
 We know he's gonna bring it.

 The Halftime Show included a remembrance for Indianapolis Colts linebacker Edwin Jackson, who died just hours before Super Bowl LII after being struck by a vehicle.